derrickoswald/CIMSpark/README.md

 ## Jar Naming Scheme

-The name of the jar file (e.g. CIMScala-2.11-2.0.1-1.8.1.jar) is comprised of a fixed name ("CIMScala") followed by three [semantic version numbers](http://semver.org/), each separated by a dash.
+The name of the jar file (e.g. CIMReader-2.11-2.0.1-1.8.1.jar) is comprised of a fixed name ("CIMReader") followed by three [semantic version numbers](http://semver.org/), each separated by a dash.

 The first version number is the Scala library version.
 This follows [Scala libray naming semantics](https://github.com/scalacenter/scaladex).

 The second version number is the [Spark version](https://spark.apache.org/downloads.html).

-The third version number is the CIMScala version number, which is set (hardcoded) in the pom.xml and build.sbt files.
+The third version number is the CIMReader version number, which is set (hardcoded) in the pom.xml and build.sbt files.

 # Sample Interactive Usage

-Normally the CIMScala jar file is used as a component in a larger application.
+Normally the CIMReader jar file is used as a component in a larger application.
 One can, however, perform some operations interactively using the Spark shell.

 We recommend using [Docker](https://www.docker.com/) and [Docker-Compose](https://docs.docker.com/compose/).